NidhayPancholi/slashbot/CODE_OF_CONDUCT.md

 **Community Impact**: Engaging in the use of inappropriate language or displaying behavior that is considered unprofessional or unwelcome within the community is not acceptable.

-**Consequence**: In the event of a violation, community leaders may issue a private, written warning to the individual involved.
-This communication aims to offer clarity on the nature of the violation and an explanation of why the behavior was deemed inappropriate.
-Additionally, there may be a request for a public apology as part of the resolution process.
+**Consequence**: Community leaders have the authority to send the offending person a confidential, written warning in the case of a violation.
+Clarity regarding the nature of the violation and an explanation of why the activity was deemed inappropriate are the goals of this communication.
+A public apology could also be requested as a part of the resolution procedure.

 ### 2. Warning